Argonowt/amazingmuseumsnews-fc83e/content/pages/louvre-art-guide.md

     items:
       - type: FeaturedItem
         text: >
-          Download the first chapter and start discovering all that this museum has to offer.
+          Download our spreadsheets and start discovering all that this museum has to offer.
         actions:
           - type: Button